 Compared to other nutrients, except maybe vitamin D, the majority of evidence found in literature supports the use of curcumin for fighting cancer.
 What is also interesting is the fact that other metabolites and derivatives of curcumin also show anti-cancerous properties.

 By enhancing healthy cellular functions and by eliminating cancerous cells, curcumin has shown the power to affect both genetic activities and genetic expression.
 Curcumin also helps in anti-angiogenesis, which means it can help in the developing of blood supply needed for cancerous cells to grow.
 Once the curcumin gets into the cell, it has effect on over 100 molecular pathways.
 To be more specific, it’s been proven that curcumin can destroy cancer in many ways:

-- prevents the proteins essential for tumor formation from synthesizing
+- Pevents the proteins essential for tumor formation from synthesizing

 - Inhibits the formation of blood supply essential to growth of cancer cells